IBM/CodeEngine/grpc/README.md

 we provided three directories:

 - `/ecommerce` directory hosts the protobuf files and declares the `grocery` interface for a set of remote procedures that can be called by clients.
+This directory can be regenerated upon changes to the `.proto` file, by calling the `./regenerate-grpc-code.sh`.
-- `/server` directory hosts the `grocery` interface implementation and creates a server.
+- `/server` directory hosts the `grocery` interface implementation and creates a gRPC server.
 - `/client` directory defines an http server and calls the gRPC server via its different handlers.